bittlingmayer/nlp-intro-course/deep-learning.md

 It is important to do this precisely because the evaluation will be automated.

+Do not include the big datafiles or fasttext.

 The preprocessing script should take a data file:
 ```
 preproc.sh <some data file in the fastText format>